Myanmar poised for cabinet shake-up, MPs say

 Nobel laureate Aung San Suu Kyi came in for criticism for not showing up for the start of parliament and delaying until Monday when she will sit in the chamber.
 She cited exhaustion following her 17-day European tour that ended on Saturday.

-"We have to recognize she is exhausted but we feel she should have prepared to come here," said Khine Maung Yi of a rival opposition party, the National Democratic Force (NDF).
+"We have to recognise she is exhausted but we feel she should have prepared to come here," said Khine Maung Yi of a rival opposition party, the National Democratic Force (NDF).

 NLD lawmaker Susu Lwin said she was disappointed by the lack of debate in parliament.
 "The way it is conducted is very tense.
 It would be better if it was less formal and we didn't have to submit questions in advance," she said in an interview.